 Associate Researcher II

 I received my undergraduate degree in Neuroscience from Davidson College.
 As a student, I researched synaptic plasticity in the hippocampus utilizing in vivo electrophysiology in rats.
 Following graduation, I worked as a research technician for two years investigating hippocampal plasticity following injection of 192 IgG-saporin.
-I am currently completing my first laboratory rotation in the Baxter Lab as part of the Neuroscience PhD program at Mount Sinai.
+I joined the Baxter Lab as part of the Neuroscience PhD program at Mount Sinai in 2016.